-Families must choose either to accept a slot in Louisiana's Children's Choice Waiver or to remain on the DDRFSR.
+Families must choose either to accept a slot in the Children's Choice Waiver or to remain on the Developmental Disabilities Request for Services Registry (RFSR).
 This is an individual decision based on a family's current circumstances.
 A family who chooses Children's Choice may later experience a crisis in circumstances that increases the need for paid supports to a level that cannot be accommodated within the cap on waiver expenditures.